 Contract Documents: The Contract Documents, as referred to herein, consist of the Contract, the Legal Advertisements covering Opening of Bids, the Performance Bond, the Labor, and Material Payment Bond, the Instruction to Bidders and General Conditions, the Special Conditions, Technical Specifications, Contract Drawings, and Addenda, all incorporated into the contract before its execution.
 These documents apply to each and every division and section of the specifications, the plans and working drawings and all modifications issued after the execution of the contract, as if written in full therein.
-All plans and drawings, general requirements, and technical specifications, modifications, and all other items included as a part of the Summary of Work Section 01 10 00are also a full and effective portion of the Contract Documents.
+All plans and drawings, general requirements, and technical specifications, modifications, and all other items included as a part of the Summary of Work Section 01 10 00 are also a full and effective portion of the Contract Documents.

-Owner: As herein used shall mean the: SCHOOL BOARD OF SUWANNEE COUNTY and their designated project representative.
+Owner: As herein used shall mean: SUWANNEE COUNTY SCHOOL BOARD

-Architect: As herein referred to shall mean ARCHITECTS RZK, INC., 600 Florida Avenue, Suite 202, Cocoa, Florida 32922.
+Architect: As herein referred to shall mean Architects RZK, Inc., 600 Florida Avenue, Suite 202, Cocoa, Florida 32922.